Luggage Storage in +40 locations around Paris

 If you find yourself standing in CDG (Charles De Gaulle) airport with your luggage, searching “where to store luggage in Paris” or “luggage storage near me” on your phone, then you are in luck.
-Whether you’re going to Disneyland Paris or visiting the Eiffel Tower, you can stop searching for city lockers Paris.
+Whether you’re going to Disneyland Paris or visiting the Eiffel Tower, you can stop searching for city lockers in Paris.
 The next time you’re in the French capital, remember that LuggageHero is there to save the day by helping you store your luggage in Paris!

 Drop off your bags in Paris by using LuggageHero’s network of local shops located near crucial traffic hubs and popular districts as of 2021.
 These include Gare du Nord, Gare de L’est, Gare Saint-Lazare, Gare de Lyon, Châtelet–Les Halles and Gare Montparnasse, and they all have our luggage storage Paris locations nearby.

 Let’s say that you arrive at CDG (Charles de Gaulle) airport hours before your rental is ready and you want to check out some Paris attractions without dragging your luggage around the city.
 Maybe you want to visit the Louvre, the Eiffel Tower, the Cathédrale Notre-Dame de Paris, stroll around Park Champ de Mars, or maybe even watch a football match at the Le Parc des Princes.
 Whatever your choice, we’re there to store your bags.

 Just go to the LuggageHero reservation platform to find a handy storage site inside a shop or other business – all verified by us.
-By using our up-to-date map, you can say goodbye to city lockers and locate the shops that are nearest to Stations you’ll use or attractions you’ll visit and store your luggage there.
+By using our up-to-date map, you can say goodbye to city lockers and locate the shops that are nearest to the Stations you’ll use or attractions you’ll visit and store your luggage there.
 The days of walking around town trying to find city lockers in Paris, far from where you plan to be are now over!

 Major stations in Paris